Our Sites: GlobalSpec.com | GlobalSpec Electronics | CR4

 Open propeller design.
 Image Credit: Mcnally Institute

-Vortex impellers are a unique semi-open design which are the best solution for solid and "stringy" materials, but are up to 50% less efficient than other designs.
+Vortex impellers have a unique semi-open design which is the best solution for solid and "stringy" materials, but are up to 50% less efficient than other designs.

 Vortex impeller design.
 Image Credit: Egger Pumps